 Tip 1: The simplest way is to play and earn experience.
-At each experience level, you will gain an item, with the rewards progressively better as you near level 35 (650 thousand experience) – the cap for each inning program – with some rewards including packs of cards.
+At each experience level, you will gain an item, with the rewards progressively better as you near the cap for each program, with some rewards including packs of cards.

-Tip 2: In each main inning program, there are various missions you can complete that will hasten your experience gain.
-There are usually at least two Conquest maps per main program plus a Showdown.
+Tip 2: In each program, there are various missions you can complete that will hasten your experience gain.
+There are usually at least two Conquest maps per main program plus at least one Showdown.
 There are also around two Player Programs per main program, which are easy ways to add flashback and legendary cards to your collection.
 There are also daily and online missions to complete.

-Tip 3: Play VS CPU and Extra Innings modes will reward you with a card or a few after each game, and better cards when you win.
+Tip 3: Play VS CPU mode will reward you with a card or a few after each game, and better cards when you win.
 The higher the difficulty at which you played the game, the higher the likelihood of you obtaining a better card.

 Tip 6: If you are inclined, playing any of the online PvP modes – Ranked Seasons, Events, and Battle Royale – will earn you more experience, in-game currency, and if you are successful enough, exclusive legend and flashback cards that are usually among the best in the game.
 Battle Royale games are three innings, so these could be quick games leading to massive rewards.

 Tip 7: There is also another way to obtain cards: spend stubs, the in-game currency.